What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Griffith Observatory

-Looking for some of the finest vistas in L.A.?
-Make your way to the Griffith Observatory.
+If we were craving some of the finest vistas in L.A., we’d make our way to the Griffith Observatory.
 Located on Mount Hollywood, the observatory is a fantastic spot for soaking in views over the city, including the famed Hollywood Sign to the northwest.
-The building is also home to a planetarium, which is a great option if you’re traveling with children.
+The building is also home to a planetarium, which, in our opinion, is a great option if you’re traveling with children.

-If you’ve got extra time in your itinerary and want to partake in some of the best L.A. hikes, explore some of the popular hiking trails around Griffith Park, including the Mount Hollywood Trail.
+If you’ve got extra time in your itinerary and want to partake in some of the best L.A. hikes, we’d suggest exploring some of the popular hiking trails around Griffith Park, including the Mount Hollywood Trail.

 Get your cultural fix in Chinatown

-From Griffith Park, it’s a 20-minute drive back down to the city to experience one of L.A.’s most important cultural corners: Chinatown.
-If you’ve built up an appetite from your Los Angeles hiking adventure, Chinatown is the perfect spot to grab a bite to eat for lunch or enjoy some of the neighborhood’s historic architecture, like the Thien Hau Temple.
+From Griffith Park, let’s bank on a 20-minute drive back down to the city to experience one of L.A.’s most important cultural corners: Chinatown.
+After building up an appetite from a Los Angeles hiking adventure, we think L.A.’s Chinatown is the perfect spot to grab a bite to eat for lunch or enjoy some of the neighborhood’s historic architecture, like the Thien Hau Temple.

 Chinatown